Advanced Research Computing 2025/26

 The installation is slightly different for Windows, Mac, and Linux.
 Whichever system you use, make sure to select “Add Anaconda3 to my PATH environment variable” (if given the option).

 Windows: here’s an excellent video explaining the installation of Anaconda and use of environments.
 Please download Git and Git Bash as well, as explained in the video.
 (At around minute 11:45, VS Code pops up — it’s not required for this course, might be helpful; see below).
+Caution: there is a bug with some managed Windows laptops at our universities.
+Before installing Anaconda, make a new folder “C:\Anaconda” directly in your C drive, and during the installation, choose this folder as the install location.
+A handful of other problems seem to be popping up — we can help at the workshops or by email.

 Mac: somewhat simpler, here’s a Mac version of the same video.
 (You can ignore VS Code at minute 7:15.)